khaoula-ess/sql-data-analytics-project-/README.md

 # sql-data-analytics-project-
-A collection of SQL scripts for data exploration, analytics, and reporting.
-Includes queries for trends, metrics, segmentation, and more built to help analysts and BI teams efficiently analyze and interpret relational database data.
+This repository contains a curated collection of SQL scripts designed for data exploration, analytics, and reporting.
+The scripts cover a variety of analytical techniques, from basic database exploration to advanced performance analysis, segmentation, and trend reporting.

+Features
+Database Exploration – Identify tables, fields, and relationships within the database.

+Metric & KPI Calculations – Aggregate totals, averages, recency, and other performance indicators.

+Time-Based Analysis – Trends, changes over time, and cumulative growth tracking.

+Segmentation – Categorize customers, products, or transactions for targeted insights.

+Reporting – Consolidated reports for customers, products, and overall business metrics.